I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufxclient/nc-ufxclient-evt-ufx-device-default-endpoint-add.md

 <p>This callback function does not return a value.</p>

 ## -remarks
-<p>The client driver for the function host controller registers its <i>EVT_UFX_DEVICE_DEFAULT_ENDPOINT_ADD</i> implementation with the USB function class extension (UFX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt187951">UfxDeviceCreate</a> method.</p>
+<p>The client driver for the function host controller registers its <i>EVT_UFX_DEVICE_DEFAULT_ENDPOINT_ADD</i> implementation with the USB function class extension (UFX) by calling the <a href="buses.ufxdevicecreate">UfxDeviceCreate</a> method.</p>

-<p>To create the endpoint the client driver is expected to initialize the attributes of the endpoint’s transfer and command queues, and then call <a href="https://msdn.microsoft.com/library/windows/hardware/mt187965">UfxEndpointCreate</a> to create the endpoint.
+<p>To create the endpoint the client driver is expected to initialize the attributes of the endpoint’s transfer and command queues, and then call <a href="buses.ufxendpointcreate">UfxEndpointCreate</a> to create the endpoint.
 After the default control endpoint is created, UFX is ready to process setup packets and other control transfer packets from host.  </p>

-<p>The client driver indicates completion of this event by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt187952">UfxDeviceEventComplete</a> method.</p>

-<p>The client driver for the function host controller registers its <i>EVT_UFX_DEVICE_DEFAULT_ENDPOINT_ADD</i> implementation with the USB function class extension (UFX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt187951">UfxDeviceCreate</a> method.</p>

-<p>To create the endpoint the client driver is expected to initialize the attributes of the endpoint’s transfer and command queues, and then call <a href="https://msdn.microsoft.com/library/windows/hardware/mt187965">UfxEndpointCreate</a> to create the endpoint.
-After the default control endpoint is created, UFX is ready to process setup packets and other control transfer packets from host.  </p>

-<p>The client driver indicates completion of this event by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt187952">UfxDeviceEventComplete</a> method.</p>
+<p>The client driver indicates completion of this event by calling the <a href="buses.ufxdeviceeventcomplete">UfxDeviceEventComplete</a> method.</p>

 ## -requirements
 <table>